Timothy-Adams/reading-notes/class4.md

 *Steps to reference*

--Do research
+1. Do research
--Prep research for reference
+2. Prep research for reference
--Map out user flow
+3. Map out user flow
--Draft, don't draw.
+4. Draft, don't draw.
 Sketch, don't illustrate.
--Add some detail and test
+5. Add some detail and test
--Start turning wireframes into prototypes
+6. Start turning wireframes into prototypes